Resolving Problems with Sleep and Hibernate Modes (Windows 7)

 - Next, right-click HID-compliant device and again, click Disable .

-Step 6: Using Microsoft System Restore
+Step 6: Using Microsoft System Restore to correct sleep or standby problems

 If sleep/standby mode previously worked, use System Restore to revert the computer back to a time when the mode worked.
 If the issue has always existed, skip this step.